how to make concrete smooth and shiny

 Step 1: Level the Concrete

 Once you’ve laid your concrete, you need to level it.
-Two commonly-used tools for leveling fresh-laid concrete include the screed board and the darby.
+Two commonly used tools for leveling fresh-laid concrete include the screed board and the darby.

-The screed can be a strip of aluminum or merely a flat board that you draw over the wet concrete.
-A darby is essentially a large trowel with a long, narrow strip and one or two handles to cover a wide area.
+- A darby is essentially a large trowel with a long, narrow strip and one or two handles to cover a wide area.

 The first thing is to level your concrete by taking your screed board and pushing it across the surface of the concrete.
 The screed will help fill any gaps in the surface and also remove any excess concrete.
 Afterward, you can employ your darby to smooth out the concrete further.

-It’s best to move the darby in an arc-like pattern and keep it level so you don’t leave any imperfections on the surface.
+Tip: It’s best to move the darby in an arc-like pattern and keep it level so you don’t leave any imperfections on the surface.

 You should do this before the free water from the concrete mix, known as “bleed water,” rises to the surface of the concrete (source).